 Key features of SSNAP

-- to monitor progress against a background of change
+- monitor progress against a background of change

-- to support clinicians in identifying where improvements are needed, lobbying for change and celebrating success
+- support clinicians in identifying where improvements are needed, and help them lobby for change and celebrate success

 As the single source of data for stroke SSNAP:

-- will provide the data for all other statutory data collections including the NICE Quality Standard and Accelerating Stroke Improvement (ASI) metrics
+- provides the data for all other statutory data collections including the NICE Quality Standard and Accelerating Stroke Improvement (ASI) metrics

 - is the chosen method for collection for stroke measures in the NHS Outcomes Framework and the CCG Outcomes Indicator Set

-- metrics will be aligned with those in the Cardiovascular Disease Outcomes Strategy.
+- metrics align with those in the Cardiovascular Disease Outcomes Strategy.